Sustainable agriculture sounds great—but what does it actually mean?

 Better incomes for farmers

 Farming can only be called sustainable if farmers can support their families.
-Fortunately, many of the approaches to improving farmer incomes improve the health of the Earth, too.
-Managing pests and weeds naturally, for example, reduces the need for harmful pesticides, thereby lowering costs.
-Planting fruit trees on farms can give farmers another product to sell, store carbon, and nourish soils.
+Fortunately, our approach to improving farmer incomes improves the health of the land, too.
+Managing pests and weeds naturally, for example, reduces the need to buy pesticides, thereby lowering costs for farmers, and giving them more to spend on their families.
+Planting fruit trees on farms can give farmers another product to sell, and of course trees store carbon and nourish soil.

 Maximizing soil health and carbon storage

 What could be more essential for farmers than healthy soil?
 The healthier the soil, the better it retains moisture, which can help plants survive drought.
-Healthy soil also leads to higher crop yields, thereby reducing the economic desperation that drives farmers to clear forests in search of fertile earth.
-Organic composting enriches soil and reduces the need for expensive chemical fertilizers, which also pollute waterways.
-In addition, rotating different types of cover crops—plants grown in the off-season to prevent soil erosion—can also greatly bolster soil quality.
+Organic composting, required by our program, enriches soil and reduces the need for chemical fertilizers, which are both expensive and pollute waterways.
+In addition, rotating different types of cover crops—plants grown in the off-season to prevent soil erosion—can greatly bolster soil quality.
 Another bonus: Cover crops can store half a ton of CO2 per acre, making crop rotation a powerful natural climate solution.

 Water conservation